Elena' s AI Blog

 Found 2000 files belonging to 400 classes.

-Loading and Evaluating the Trained Model
+Loading the Saved Model with tf.keras.models.load_model()

 # Load unzipped model